adam3smith/lis546_Sp24/content/tidy-data.md

 Each of these approaches to disambiguation is based on a "separating" transformation through a wide pivot.
 We tidy the dataset by creating qualifiers, and add variables to represent multiple artists.

-This solution is far from perfect, and we can imagine this going quickly overboard without some control in place for how we will name individuals and how we will assign credit for their work (imagine creating the entry for the [NAMES Project AIDS Memorial Quilt](https://en.wikipedia.org/wiki/NAMES_Project_AIDS_Memorial_Quilt).
+This solution is far from perfect, and we can imagine this going quickly overboard without some control in place for how we will name individuals and how we will assign credit for their work (imagine creating the entry for the [NAMES Project AIDS Memorial Quilt](https://en.wikipedia.org/wiki/NAMES_Project_AIDS_Memorial_Quilt)).
 But, this example also makes clear that the structural decisions are ours to make as data curators.
 We can solve each transformation problem in multiple ways.
 The key to tidy data is having a command of the different strategies for transforming data, and knowing when and why to apply each transformation.

 In future chapters we will further explore the idea of appealing to an "authority control" when making these types of decisions around tidying data and metadata.

+## A note on language

 ## Summary
 In this chapter we've gone full tilt on the boring aspects of data structuring.
 In doing so, we tried to adhere to a set of principles for tidying data: